-There are several ideas about what causes depression.
-It can vary a lot between different people, and for some people a combination of different factors may cause their depression.
-Some find that they become depressed without any obvious reason.
+The causes can also vary a lot between different people.
+For some of us, a combination of different factors may cause our depression.
+Or we may find that we become depressed without an obvious cause or trigger.

-There is good evidence to show that going through difficult experiences in your childhood can make you vulnerable to experiencing depression later in life.
-This could be:
+Research shows that going through difficult experiences in your childhood can make you more vulnerable to experiencing depression later in life.
+These could include experiences like:

-Difficult experiences during your childhood can have a big impact on your self-esteem and how you learned to cope with difficult emotions and situations.
-This can make you feel less able to cope with life's ups and downs, and lead to depression later in life.
+Difficult experiences during childhood can also have a big impact on your self-esteem.
+And they can affect how you learn to cope with difficult emotions and stressful situations.
+This could make you feel less able to cope with difficult experiences and lead to depression later in life.

 I first experienced depression at 15, after psychological abuse and domestic violence (both myself and my mother) at the hands of my father, for many years.